What is a 4-H Project?

 Youth should try to develop their goals early in the year (or soon after they join 4-H) to serve as a guide for their involvement.

-They should think about overall 4-H goals, such as 100% club meeting attendance, and project-specific goals, such as learning to make five new recipes for a cooking project.
+They should think about overall 4-H goals, such as 100% club meeting attendance or attending the countywide achievement celebration, and project-specific goals, such as learning to make five new recipes for a cooking project.
 An adult may need to assist younger members with goal setting.

 Curriculm books will have suggested activities and age-appropriate learning experiences for the member.
 These are suggestions to help guide youth project involvement – not requirements.